 Black Knot Disease

-- Avoid planting new plums, prunes or cherries next to or downwind from areas with a significant black knot problem.
+- Do not plant new prunes, cherries, or plums downwind from or adjacent to areas with a significant black knot infestation.

 - Avoid fungicides, as they will not be effective when pruning or sanitation are ignored.
 Fungicides are also not recommended for urban areas.

 Have further questions on black knot fungus?
 Contact the knowledgeable professionals at ArborCare Tree Service Ltd., where we’ve been serving Western Canada for over 30 years.
 Call us, toll free, at 1-877-444-8733 (TREE) today for your estimate or to ask about our discounts.